teperkarek/teperkarek/README.md

-# - Привет 👋
+## - Hi 👋
-## - Зовут Максим, Junior Frontent разработчиком
+## - Name's Maxim, Junior Front-end Developer
-- Веб разработчик
+- Web developer
-- Изучаю js
+- Studying js
-- Топлю за OpenSourse.
+- I'm in favor of OpenSourse.
-- Буду рад любому сотрудничеству и дельному совету!
+- I will be glad to any cooperation and sound advice!

-# - Языки 👅
+# - Languages 👅
 - <a href="https://github.com/python" target="_blank">Python</a>
 - <a href="https://github.com/topics/javascript" target="_blank">JavaScript</a>
 - <a href="https://github.com/topics/html" target="_blank">HTML</a>

-# - Смотрю в будущее 🔮
-### - Заинтересован в:
+# Interested in:
 - C++
 - Python
 - Go